ZacharyGeurts/AMOURANTHRTX/README.md

 <img width="1297" height="1800" alt="JustBetter" src="https://github.com/user-attachments/assets/0e273bbc-333b-4110-bc8d-acf0796f20c3" />
 We have months of experience of driving Grok through traffic cones and expect to hit fewer.
 <img width="1282" height="1645" alt="buffer" src="https://github.com/user-attachments/assets/28950e5a-2caf-49f9-b961-8a2510780a82" />
 Image lies.
-I aien't test shit.
-You build your own with it.
+No, it is a half truth.
+You can adjust your own with AI.
 <img width="1493" height="2160" alt="Screenshot from 2025-10-22 11-14-23" src="https://github.com/user-attachments/assets/a828b25d-b7f6-47f5-b972-334745a1b546" />
 <img width="1564" height="2160" alt="Screenshot from 2025-10-22 11-14-40" src="https://github.com/user-attachments/assets/1d558846-c910-4104-9212-8a024f069dc8" />
 Let AI do the heavy lifting with modular files where implementations are at your controls.